 Finally, your teeth will be polished.
 Any stains or plaque that have not been removed during the brushing and scaling process will be removed, leaving you with a clean and healthy smile.

-At Lovett Dental in Northside, Texas, our board-certified oral health professionals care about your smile.
-We want you to love your smile, and we know that a professional dental cleaning may be what is needed to help you accomplish that.
-Contact us today at 832.734.9452.
+At Lovett Dental Northside, our board-certified oral health professionals care about your smile.
+We want you to love your smile, and we know that professional dental cleaning may be needed to help you accomplish that.
+Contact us today at 832.734.9452, or contact us online.